amuhebwa/messenger-bot-tutorial/README.md

 ## 🙌  Let's Bot Party
 ### We will start our Bot Party by going through the rest of these steps together.

+### *Setup the Validation in your Server*

+1. Open two command-line prompts and in each, cd to your web server diretory.

+2. In one window, run this command so you can see your web server app logs:

+    ```
+    heroku logs --source app  -t
+    ```

+3. Use your other window to edit your index.js file and commit/push your changes.

+4. Refresh your Heroku app and you will see the messages that are logged to the console.

+5. Copy the index.js.v2 code into index.js and re-deploy.

+4. Refresh your Heroku app to verify that it still works correctly.

 ### *Setup the Facebook App*